Poplar Bluff Municipal Library District

 - Bring in animals unless intended as service or comfort animals or a part of library programming.

-- Lie down on furniture, put feet up on furniture, or move furniture other than chairs at tables.
+- Lie down on furniture, put feet up on furniture, or move furniture.
+Those needing accommodation may ask library staff for assistance.

 - Obstruct entrances and exits, aisles, stairs, or elevator.

-- Store or leave personal items (including bags, luggage, backpacks, etc.) unattended or ask library
+- Store or leave personal items (including bags, luggage, backpacks, strollers, etc.) unattended or ask library

 staff to care for or watch these items.

-- Use tobacco or smoking products anywhere in the library or within 25 feet of library entrances.
+- Use tobacco or smoking products anywhere on the library campus.

 - Use cell phones in restricted areas.